 As the name suggests a desktop computer is designed to sit on a desk.
-A desktop computer generally has several components.
+The desktop computer comprises several components.

 The system unit (the rectangular box which houses the processing and storage components of the computer) can sit either on top of the desk or be turned on its end and placed on the floor butting up to the inside of a desk.

 Other components, such as the monitor (screen), mouse and keyboard, connect to the system unit.

 Desktop computers are still popular because it is easy to customise them, replace parts and fix them with much more ease than you can a laptop.
+It is also more convenient to be able to connect peripherals like screens and keyboard and computer mice that fit your needs.